splarty/mentor/README.md

 - When you post a question or comment, you can expect a reply within 24 hours (i.e. communication isn't *Live*).

-- So any technical questions that you have will have to be posed in a way that I can answer them directly (i.e. if I need clarification on any parts of your question then they will be difficult to answer, and will lead to a frustrating time lag for you).
+- So any technical questions that you have will have to be posed in a way that is clear, so that I can answer them directly (i.e. if I need clarification on any parts of your question then they will be difficult to answer, and will lead to a frustrating time lag for you).

   - Include a link to the quiz, where relevant.
   - Include any code, where relevant.